 An Introduction to the Thanksgiving Series

 When most of us think of Thanksgiving, we think of family, food (especially turkey and green bean casserole), harvest decorations, toy turkeys, and memories from years gone by.
-This holiday season is filled with lots of traditions, some of them with deep meaning while others are just for fun.
+This holiday is filled with many traditions, some of them with deep meaning while others are just fun.
 Thanksgiving wouldn’t be Thanksgiving in our house without the Cowboys’ football game on for my husband and children.
-This was such a tradition in his household growing up, that we replicated that in Zambia, Africa, when we were living there as missionaries.
-While we couldn’t watch the live game during the day, we often had an old game playing in the background.
+This was such a tradition growing up, that we replicated that in Africa, when we were missionaries there.
+While we couldn’t watch the live game, we often had an old game playing in the background.
 (We picked games that they won, of course.)

 Even though it is well and good to have these special traditions in our lives, I think that some of them may have caused us to lose perspective on this season.
 Our ability to be truly thankful has not graduated from the “I’m thankful for turkeys” that we made in elementary school.
-Too often we settle for a rote list of thankful items without truly thinking of the blessings that each of those items is in our lives.
+Too often we settle for a rote list of thankful items.
+We don’t truly think of the blessings that each of those items is in our lives.

-In this devotional series, we will get back to having lives full of gratitude for all that the Lord has blessed us with.
+In this devotional series, we will get back to being full of gratitude for how the Lord has blessed us.
 We will praise God with a renewed spirit because we understand how abundant our lives are.
 During our time together these ten days leading up to Thanksgiving, we are going to peek into the lives of Zambian children.
-Since we were missionaries there for seven years and only recently moved back to the United States, we have seen the stark contrast – the land of abundance and the land of desolation.
+Since we were missionaries there for seven years and only recently moved back to the United States, we have seen a stark contrast – the land of abundance (the United States) and the land of desolation (Zambia).
 Living in both has given us a unique perspective and has deepened our appreciation for the simple blessings we have every day that we take for granted.

-This devotional series will transport you and your family into the lives of families in the capital city of Lusaka, Zambia.
+This devotional series will transport you all into the lives of families in the capital city of Lusaka, Zambia.
 You will see their everyday lives and share in their joys and struggles.
 Zambia has suffered the effects of the AIDS epidemic throughout the country as it has orphaned millions of children.
-While the median age is 16.9 years old, there are currently over 900,000 orphans and vulnerable children there.
-It has been recorded that 54.5 percent of Zambians live below the poverty line.
+While the median age is under 17 years old, there are currently over 900,000 orphans and vulnerable children there.
+It has been recorded that well over 50 percent of Zambians live below the poverty line.

 Each day there will be an opening story about a fictious child in Lusaka.
 You will read the story aloud as a family.
 After the story you will be asked to do four things: Discuss the story, Complete Action Items, Memorize Scripture, and Pray.
-We hope that these things will cause your family to have deep discussions with lasting impact.
+(You can choose to do whichever ones fit for your family.)
+We hope these things will cause your family to have deep discussions with lasting impact.
 Use this time to point your hearts to God, asking Him to make an impression on your whole family this Thanksgiving season.

-These lessons start today, November 14, and then come out on the following days:
+These lessons start today, Monday, November 17, and then follow this schedule for 2025:

 THANKSGIVING DISCUSSION QUESTIONS: